Debates about the relative merits of passive investing too frequently lump equities and fixed income together

 The bottom line

 Passive investing through index replication may have a place in certain asset classes.
 But at Russell we don’t think a passive approach makes sense for broad market fixed income exposure.
-This is in part due to technical index construction constraints and in part due to the current market environment, which has made a passive allocation to the Barclays U.S. Aggregate Bond Index less appealing.
+This is in part due to technical index construction constraints and in part due to the current market environment, which has made a passive allocation to the Bloomberg U.S. Aggregate Bond Index less appealing.
 Passive bond investors beware!